 In the series: Scratch Basics Series

-Scratch makes it easy for learners who are just starting out by organizing the types of code you can use into categories.
-The code blocks are grouped by the following categories: Motion, Looks, Sound, Events, Controls, Sensing, Operators, Variables and My Blocks.
+Scratch makes it easy for learners who are just starting out by organizing the types of code you can use into categories, the code blocks are grouped by the following categories: Motion, Looks, Sound, Events, Controls, Sensing, Operators, Variables and My Blocks.
 These code blocks can be pieced together in the Code Area like placing jigsaw puzzle pieces together.
-Both the Code Area and the Stage are visible at the same time which allows learners to run code, test, debug and view their creations.
+Students can easily test their code and debug problems with their code by having the Code Area and the Stage both visible at the same time.

-The following vocabulary definitions are from Scratch Wiki.
+The following vocabulary definitions are directly from Scratch Wiki.